 - CAN Network / Wire harness – Damaged wire harnesses from ECU / PCM to the transmission housing can cause shifting problems.
-For example, your Jaguar may not shift at all or go in gear due to a CAN network problem.
+For example, your Jaguar may not shift or go in gear due to a CAN network problem.
 You may also notice several other issues when a CAN network issue is present.

 Troubleshooting Jaguar Transmission Problems

 The following steps will help you troubleshoot and isolate Jaguar transmission problems.
 If your Jaguar is not shifting, it won’t go in gear; first, you must check the transmission fluid level and use the recommended Jaguar transmission fluid if the level is low.

 Check Jaguar Transmission Fluid Level